Hiking, Illinois, Kids, Missouri, St. Louis

 The bridge opened as a toll bridge but failed to draw much traffic after opening until Route 66 was rerouted to cross over the bridge in 1936.
 When the newer I-270 bridge opened just north of the bridge in 1967, the old river bridge was soon closed to traffic.
 For almost 30 years the bridge sat to rust in limbo.
 Army demolition teams considered blowing up the deteriorating structure just for practice.
 However, the dropping price of scrap steel ended up saving the bridge.
 It became too expensive to tear down and not worth the price of scrap.

-Today, the easiest access to the bridge is located at a lot on the Illinois side.
-At one time 400 elm trees were planted here to beautify the bridge approach.
-Today, visitors are greeted with a kiosk that provides some history and information on the bridge’s connection to Route 66.
+Today, there are two ways to access the bridge.
+From the Illinois side, visitors are greeted with a kiosk that provides some history and information on the bridge’s connection to Route 66.
 Push the button on the kiosk for a little music to enhance your visit.
+At one time 400 elm trees were planted here to beautify the bridge approach back during the Route 66 heyday.

 From the Illinois side, the bridge first passes over a wooded area and some wetlands.
 Depending on the water level, this area below the bridge may even be flooded.